ember-intl/ember-intl/packages/ember-intl-lint/docs/lint-rules/no-inconsistent-messages.md

 ### ignores

 Ignore keys that fail this rule.
+You can use strings to do an exact match, or regular expressions to do a partial match.

 ```js
 'no-inconsistent-messages': {